 The significant dams in this catchment include the Hazelmere Dam (Figure 12.15 and Table 12.9) in Quaternary Catchment U30A and the Dudley Pringle Dam and Siphon Dam in Quaternary Catchment U30D (Table 12.10).
 The yields for the water resource developments in the Mdloti Region are shown in Table 12.11.

-Figure 12.15 Hazelmere Dam.
+Figure 12.15 Hazelmere Dam showing construction to raise dam wall.